This post was written by Marta Cortez, a member of the INCM Blog team.

 Mom had a God-given dream of raising her children in a place where they could worship Him freely, have a better life, and succeed at whatever they endeavored to become.

 “Where there is no vision, the people perish.”
 Proverbs 29:18

 Mom’s vision got her through six long months of working the sugar cane fields in a labor camp (the Cuban government required this of all those seeking to leave the country).

 Mom taught me what perseverance and resilience look like, and how to keep the faith in hard times.

 As a pastor’s wife, my mom served faithfully alongside my father through many challenging seasons of ministry, always trusting God’s plan and character, even in the midst of hardship.

 What about you?

 Ask God to give you a vision that will sustain and grow you, as you worship, love, and serve Him.

 Marta Cortez is an innovative leader with a passion for family ministry.
 She is dedicated to equipping leaders and seeing kids come to know Christ.
 She has served in many roles across her ministry career.
 Serving in churches of various sizes, including a megachurch, has developed her management skills and ability to tailor programs and leadership models to accommodate ministry needs.
-Marta has been married for 37 years and has two beautiful daughters.
+Marta has been married for nearly 40 years and has two beautiful daughters.
 In her spare time, Marta loves baking, good coffee, and trips to the beach.